- Shareholder

 As co-counsel, successfully obtained defense verdict for manufacturing client in allegations of race discrimination and retaliation.

-Obtained summary judgment for school district in allegation of retaliatory discharge in violation of public policy.
+Obtained summary judgment for school district on claims of retaliatory discharge in violation of public policy.

 Obtained summary judgment for nursing home in a case involving allegation of retaliatory discharge in violation of Iowa public policy.